The Plunge

 All of us will be affected a little so that none of us has to be affected a lot.

-That outcome wasn’t obvious at the time either!
+That outcome wasn’t obvious in 2020, either.

 Hold on tight